 A brutish "Career" tribute from District 2 and one of the deadliest opponents in the arena.

 - Arch-Enemy: To Katniss in the first book, or at least both he and Katniss seems to consider him as such.
 Deconstructed towards the end.

 - Alas, Poor Villain: Katniss puts him out of his misery instead of letting him die a slow and painful death from the mutts.
 In the sequels, she realises he was just as much a pawn of the Capitol as everyone else.
-In the film, Cato realises this himself before he dies.

 - Blond Guys Are Evil

 - Blood Knight: Enjoys fighting and killing for the sake of it.

 - Colour-Coded for Your Convenience: In the 74th Hunger Games, he and Clove wore Rust Red colored jackets.

 - Cruel and Unusual Death: Thankfully, Katniss helps him out of it.

 - Eaten Alive: Happens to him because of the twenty-some Mutts that gnaw at his flesh.